-The brain needs fuel to survive, but that doesn’t mean that you have time to sit down to a full course meal.
-Preparing your meals prior to your deadlines is a good idea to increase productivity.
+The brain needs fuel to survive, but that doesn’t mean that you have time to sit down to a full-course meal.

 Tip #9 – Sit, Stand and Move

-Also, friendly reminder, get up and move once in a while.
+Also, as a friendly reminder, get up and move once in a while.

 Tip #10 – Edit at the End

-Write, write and keep writing!
-You will fix it up later.
+Write, write, and keep writing!
+You can fix it up later.